EntrustCorporation/cps/entrust.md

 ### 3.1.1 Types of names

 The Subject names in a Certificate comply with the X.501 Distinguished Name (DN) form.
 The CAs shall use a single naming convention as set forth below.

+**DV TLS Certificates**

+1. "Common Name" (`CN`) which is the hostname, the fully qualified hostname or path used in the DNS of the secure server.

 **OV TLS Certificates**